AY2425S2-CS2103T-T11-3/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list_staff` followed by `delete 2` deletes the 2nd staff in the address book.
+* `list_staff` followed by `delete 2` deletes the 2nd staff in the staff list.
-* `search_staff Betsy` followed by `delete 1` deletes the 1st staff in the results of the `search_staff` command.

 ### Deleting an external party : `delete_ext`

-Deletes an external party identified using it's displayed index from the address book.
+Deletes the specified external party from the address book.

 Format: `delete_ext INDEX`